SUSPENSION TUNING MODULE (STM)

 - The Frequency Transfer Function Graph for Body & Wheel Movements.

 The Frequency Transfer Function describes the relationship between the Road Input Signal and the response of the Wheels & Body to this input.
-It basically shows, that if the road input at a Frequency of 3 Hz is for example 10mm, the Front Body would react with approximately 10mm x 2 = 20mm vertical displacement and at a Frequency of 10 Hz the Front Body would react with approximately 10mm = 0.3 = 3mm displacement.
+It basically shows that if the road input at a frequency of 3 Hz is, for example, 10 mm, the Front Body would react with approximately 10 mm x 2 = 20 mm vertical displacement.
+At a frequency of 10 Hz, the Front Body would react with approximately 10 mm = 0.3 = 3 mm displacement.
+The presentation of such a chart representing the Frequency Domain is typically in a logarithmic scale for both the x-axis and y-axis.

 - 0.1 Hz Moving Average Percentage Critical Damping